About Us

 Principal Architect

-Yailyn O. Barrera is principal at WHAA.
+Yailyn O. Barrera, AIA, NCARB is principal at WHAA.

 William Hamilton Arthur IV, AIA, NCARB